GILT BRONZE MANTEL CLOCK. 19TH CENTURY.

 Reference: ZF0207

-Mantel clock.
+Table clock.
 Gilt bronze.
 19th century.
-Mantel clock made of gilt bronze with a powerful base, enhanced by legs decorated with Classicist-inspired plant and architectural motifs, and a series of details on the front (scrolls at the chamfered corners, scrolls, and a center with a globe radiating light and a scroll, both with inscriptions), as well as bands of simple architectural elements and plain spaces to enhance these decorations.
-On this pedestal is a scroll for the dial (white, with Roman numerals for the hours and lines for the minutes, Breguet-style hands), surrounded by a garland.
-In this area, there is a male figure, dressed in Renaissance clothing, holding a drawn sword; in addition, a series of elements have been placed on the dial (a globe, documents with cursive French text, etc.).
-The allusion to science is clear in the prominent display of the documents with their respective texts and the sphere.
+A mantel clock made of gilt bronze with a sturdy base, enhanced by legs decorated with classically inspired vegetal and architectural motifs and a series of details on the front (volutes at the chamfered corners, scrolls, and a central globe radiating light and a scroll, both inscribed), as well as bands of simple architectural elements and plain spaces to highlight these decorations.
+A scroll for the dial (white, with Roman numerals for the hours and lines for the minutes, Breguet-style hands) is placed on this pedestal, surrounded by a garland.
+A male figure, dressed in Renaissance-style clothing, holds an unsheathed sword; in addition, several elements are placed on the dial (a globe, documents with texts in cursive French, etc.).
+The allusion to the sciences is clear in the prominent placement of the documents with their respective texts and the sphere.
 The detail of the sword refers to war.
-Thus, it would be a figure that unites wisdom and action, uniting both in the knight of a certain age, as should be the case in a ruler or a person of a certain social class.
-The finest examples of bronze table clocks were made in France during the 19th century, or so it was widely believed.
-This is due to the careful organization and regulation of the manufacture of bronze appliqués and elements, the use of mercury-gilt bronze, and the participation in the creative process of leading artists who were responsible for the designs of the figures and decorative motifs (it was also not unusual to create figures inspired by or more directly copying great works from the history of art).
-The resulting clocks were highly prized and were used to decorate the interiors of palaces and prominent residences.
+Thus, this figure would unite wisdom and action, combining both in the knight of a certain age, as should be the case in a ruler or people of a certain social class.
+The finest examples of bronze table clocks were made in France during the 19th century, or so it was considered.
+This was due to the meticulous organization and regulation of the manufacture of bronze fittings and components, the mercury-gilding technique, and the involvement of leading artists in the creative process, who were responsible for designing the figures and decorative motifs (it was also not uncommon to create figures inspired by or directly copying great works from the history of art).
+The resulting clocks were highly prized and used to decorate the interiors of palaces and prominent residences.
 Machinery in working order.

 · Size: 43x17x55 cms.